jeromezero/panic/drafts/09/09-panic.md

 him.
 For the way they dismissed him.
 Nobody took him seriously.
 But they didn't call him a liar or dare him to do it or even raise an eyebrow.
 Sure, Kevin, likely scenario.
-They, the people who knew him best, thought him incapable of taking a simple holiday roadtrip to get wasted in another country.
+They, the people who knew him best, thought him incapable of taking a simple holiday road-trip to get wasted in another country.

 It's dangerous, man.